 brain solely through mental practices?

-In 1992 Professor Richard J. Davidson, one of the world’s
+Professor Richard J. Davidson, one of the world’s leading

-to apply the same rigorous methods he used to study depression and
+same rigorous methods he used to study depression and anxiety to

-anxiety to the study of compassion and kindness.
-Dr. Davidson, who
+the study of compassion and kindness.
+Dr. Davidson, who was named

 Center for Investigating Healthy Minds are portrayed in the fascinating

 new documentary, FREE THE MIND.

 By studying the practices of Tibetan monks and other meditative

 techniques, Dr. Davidson found that it is actually possible to rewire